TabbyML/tabby/README.md

 ### Python package

-The [`ctranslate2`](https://pypi.org/project/ctranslate2/) Python package will get you started in converting and executing models (CPU only):
+The [`ctranslate2`](https://pypi.org/project/ctranslate2/) Python package will get you started in converting and executing models:

 ```bash
 pip install ctranslate2
 ```

+The package published on PyPI only supports CPU execution at the moment.
+Consider using a Docker image for GPU support (see below).

 **Requirements:**